Amy Meadows: Setting Up Her Own Stage To Visually Tell A Story

 How do you describe your role as a teacher, and how did you get into it?

 Teaching is great because the students bring knowledge to me in the classroom about many different things.
 New advancements in technology or even topics pertaining to class, which I value because they are experiencing the retail world and following trends on social media that I would never have known about.
-So it's as if I do this (she gestures with her hands and face) really aggressive ease-dropping with them.
+So it's as if I do this really aggressive ease-dropping with them (as she gestures with her hands and face for her ears and eyes to be wide open).
 I can't just follow the CEO's at these big retailers who are making the decisions because most of them are 50 year-old-men.
 The students are the key to new trends.

 I got a call one day from Columbia College Chicago to be the first visual merchandising teacher in the fashion program, and I thought hey why not?
 The job appealed to me because my job was developing and nurturing talent and teaching, and I really enjoy demonstrating, or critiquing but hated managing people.
 I love collaboration and enhancing all of those things that can happen in a creative workplace as well as a classroom.
 Things that challenge me are instructional design, because I am not trained in academia, rather my creativity sparks for the sake of sales.
 I use #inspirationiseverywhere in my social channels because I really believe it is everywhere, especially when you get to work on many things as I do.
 I think it is also all about engagement and the experiential moment, that this space you are in, is the design and that is true creative problem solving.